thomasthaddeus/cityuseattle.github.io/docs/database/sqlserver.md

 ## Before You Start

 * Version numbers may not match with the most current version at the time of writing.
-If given the option to choose between stable release (long-term support) or most recent, please choose the stable release rather than beta-testing version.
+If given the option to choose between stable release (long-term support) or most recent, please choose the stable release rather than the beta-testing version.
 * This tutorial targets Windows users and MacOS users.
 * There might be subtle discrepancies along the steps.
 Please use your best judgement while going through this cookbook style tutorial to complete each step.
 * For your working directory, use your course number.
 This tutorial may use a different course number as an example.